 If I loved this scene less, I might be able to talk about it more—first, how hard is it to actually choose a first with these two?
 If we had to choose one scene that’s adapted on screen as close to the books, this is it.
 I’ll be fine with changes here and there, but this, I’m holding on to for dear life.

 This is a crucial scene for both characters in a moment of shared vulnerability that changes everything, and there’s a tremendous amount to love about it.
-For Kate, things change not only after Pall Mall, but when he swoops in to escort Penelope Featherington to her seat after 19th-century mean girl, Cressida Cowper has had her way with one too many words, but it’s this scene in the library that tells us, more than anything, that these are two characters for whom compassion runs deep.
-This is the moment where without even realizing, they’re completely transparent with one another–as close to baring their souls as they have ever been while not quite there yet.
+For Kate, things change not only after Pall Mall, but when he swoops in to escort Penelope Featherington to her seat after 19th-century mean girl, Cressida Cowper has had her way with one too many words.
+But it’s this scene in the library that tells us, more than anything, that these are two characters for whom compassion runs deep.
+This is the moment where without even realizing it, they’re completely transparent with one another–as close to baring their souls as they have ever been while not quite there yet.

 Is it any wonder we’ve been continuously saying that conversation matters?
-Seeing people as they truly are and knowing entirely that they deserve the world comes from moments of transparency like this.
+Seeing people as they truly are and knowing fully that they deserve the world comes from moments of transparency like this.
 That’s part of what makes this moment, in this writer’s opinion, the strongest.
-Kate Sheffield, in this very scene is living through her greatest fear—a fear we later learn that results in her believing that she won’t live to see the next day–but in her darkness, she is noticing someone else’s pain and putting his above her own.
+In this very scene, Kate Sheffield is living through her greatest fear—a fear we later learn that results in her believing that she won’t live to see the next day–but in her darkness, she is noticing someone else’s pain and putting his above her own.
 She sees the flash of pain in the brief second before he turns away equates to she sees something in him no human has seen before—especially when he’s so good at masking it.
 And it’s necessary to note that he isn’t asked about his father on the TV show even when he makes it clear that he misses tremendously.

-And it leads us to fervently standing by the belief that with this canon, with this characterization, Kate Sheffield will absolutely notice the repetition in how often Anthony looks at his father’s pocket watch–the moments of vulnerability and heartache the act occurs during.
+And it leads us to fervently stand by the belief that with this canon, with this characterization, Kate Sheffield will absolutely notice the repetition in how often Anthony looks at his father’s pocket watch—the moments of vulnerability and heartache the act occurs during.
 She’ll understand that there’s something bigger there than a curiosity for time.
-She’ll understand there’s something more than it being a family heirloom, and one day she’ll know the truth behind it, one day, in the same way that he’d be her strength in a moment of harrowing fear, she’ll be his.
+She’ll understand there’s something more than it being a family heirloom, and one day she’ll know the truth behind it.
+One day, in the same way that he’d be her strength in a moment of harrowing fear, she’ll be his.